SGEMM-cube: Precision-Recovery FP32 GEMM Approximation on Ascend NPUs with FP16 Matrix Engines: Problem Scope and Precision-Recovery Formulation

 Here, $E'$ is the 5-bit FP16 exponent, and $E'-15$ and $E'-12-N-15$ represent the offset exponents of the high and low parts. $R$ denotes the carry introduced by rounding the high part: $E - 127 + R = E' - 15$, with $R = 1$ if rounding carries, otherwise 0.
 If $R = 1$, the low part’s sign bit may flip. $M_{\text{high}}$ and $M_{\text{low}}$ are the 11-bit mantissas of the high and low parts, respectively. $N$ is the number of leading zeros in the mantissa of $V_\text{low}$ after truncation, with $0 \leq N \leq 10$.

 The original FP32 value can be approximately reconstructed by summing the two FP16 components: $V \approx V_{\text{high}} + V_{\text{low}}$.
-This decomposition theoretically preserves at least 22 mantissa bits—one less than FP32 and 11 more than a standalone FP16 representation—enabling accuracy recovery.
-While it introduces additional computational cost and hardware/software support requirements, it enhances flexibility under hardware precision constraints, usually exist for modern AI chips.
+This decomposition theoretically preserves at least 22 mantissa bits (excluding the implicit bit), one less than FP32 and 12 more than a standalone FP16 representation, thereby enabling significant accuracy recovery.
+While it introduces additional computational cost and hardware/software support requirements, it enhances flexibility under hardware precision constraints, usually exist for AI chips.